-Effective January 1, the Royal Danish Library is a reality, following a merger in which The Royal Library and The State Library are combined.
+Effective January 1, Det Kgl.
+Bibliotek is a reality, following a merger in which The Royal Danish Library and The State and University Library of Denmark are combined.

 In connection with the merger, The Administrative Library and The Danish National Art Library also becomes part of the new library.

-At Slotsholmen in Copenhagen, the Royal Danish Library is expanded.
-From the outset, the new building is referred to as the diamond, and today we know it as the Black diamond.
+At Slotsholmen in Copenhagen, The Royal Danish Library is expanded.
+From the outset, the new building made of shiny black granite is referred to as "The Black Diamond".

-As such, the capital has a new community centre, one that includes a concert hall and conference facilities.
+As such, Danmark has a new cultural centre, one that includes a concert hall, as well as conference and exhibition facilities.

-The State Library is made national superstructure of education to the public libraries, and helps distribute knowledge to the Danish public libraries and further onwards into society.
+The State and University Library of Denmark is made national superstructure of education to the public libraries, and helps distribute knowledge to the Danish public libraries and further onwards into society.

 The Administrative Library, which provides services to public servants in both state and municipalities, is established.

-As the State Library opens in Aarhus, Denmark has another library to help preserve the national cultural heritage.
+As The State Library of Denmark opens in Aarhus, Denmark has another library to help preserve the national cultural heritage.

-The same year, a new copyright deposit Act comes into force.
+The same year, a new Legal Deposit Act comes into force.

 The Royal Danish Library is founded by Frederick III.